Gwendoline Ruais: Biography

 Ruais was born to a French father and a Filipino mother.
 She has a Business Management Honors degree from Sunderland University.
-Ruais has a sister who is also a beauty queen, Gwennaelle Ruais, who competed in Miss Philippines Earth 2010 and finished as the 3rd Runner-Up.
-Both sisters are the granddaughters of Pierre Ruais, who was the mayor of Paris between 1956 and 1957.
+Ruais has an elder sister who is also a beauty queen, Gwennaelle Ruais, who competed in Miss Philippines Earth 2010 and finished as the 3rd Runner-Up.
+Both sisters are granddaughters of Pierre Ruais, who was the mayor of Paris in 1956 and 1957.

 Pageantry

 Binibining Pilipinas 2010

 Ruais first joined Binibining Pilipinas 2010 and placed as a top 10 semifinalist.
 The eventual winners were (Binibining Pilipinas International 2010) Krista Kleiner, (Binibining Pilipinas World 2010) Czarina Gatbonton, and (Binibining Pilipinas Universe 2010) Venus Raj.

 Miss World Philippines 2011

 Ruais joined the first edition of CQGQ's Miss World Philippines in 2011 where she was victorious.
 She was crowned by Miss World 2010 Alexandra Mills in the Philippine International Convention Center in Pasay on 18 September 2011.
 She represented the Philippines in the Miss World 2011 pageant.

 On June 24, 2012, Ruais crowned Queenierich Rehman as her successor at the Miss World Philippines 2012 pageant held at the Manila Hotel in Manila, Philippines.